 The Alleghany Sheriff’s Office staff will continually invest in the people of Alleghany County through community partnerships.

 The Alleghany Sheriff's Office utilizes a multifaceted approach to problems we face in our county.

 The Alleghany County Sheriff's Office is led by Sheriff Bryan Maines.
-His office is located in the Law Enforcement Center at 40 Alleghany Street in Sparta, N.C.
-The Law Enforcement Center also houses the County Magistrates office and the NC Highway Patrol
+His office is located in The Alleghany Sheriff’s Office Building at 40 Alleghany Street in Sparta.
+The Sheriff’s Office Building also houses offices of the County Magistrates office and the NC Highway Patrol

-The Alleghany County Sheriff's Office has responsibility in four areas of the criminal justice system: law enforcement, the courts ,corrections and the 911 communication center.
+The Alleghany County Sheriff's Office has responsibility in three areas of the criminal justice system: law enforcement, the courts and corrections and is responsible for the county communications.

 The Alleghany County Sheriff's Office is responsible to enforce North Carolina laws in Alleghany County.
 The responsibilities include county patrols, investigating crime and apprehending suspects.
 Within the Town of Sparta, that responsibility is shared with the Sparta Police Department.

 The Sheriff's Office is responsible for maintaining the safety and security of the court.
 A deputy acts as bailiff when court is in session.
 The Sheriff's Office is responsible to take charge of juries whenever they are outside the courtroom; to serve court papers such as subpoenas, summonses, warrants, writs, or civil process; and to extradite prisoners.

 The Sheriff's Office maintains and operates the county jail, to include supervising inmates and protecting their rights.
 It is also responsible for providing inmates with food, clothing, exercise, recreation and medical services.